Glenda Bingle is a middle school math teacher in North Carolina.

 The Assignment Report allows me to identify questions on which students struggled.
 I have adopted a homework review strategy of assigning each question to a different group of students after discussing common wrong answers.

 Within these groups, students work together to solve the problem correctly.
 By working together, the students figure out on what part of the question they are getting stuck.
 The students in one of my homework groups recently discovered that they were all getting tripped up while combining terms.
 By working together and discussing the problem out loud, the group was able to identify exactly where they needed help.
 I was able to step in and clarify the steps involved in combining terms.

 Oftentimes, my students will raise their hand and enthusiastically explain to me why they answered problem three incorrectly.
 By learning what they did wrong, mistakes are transformed into learning opportunities in my class.

 During the homework review group sessions, I walk around the room and check-in with different groups.
 When the students finish, I facilitate a student-led class discussion using probing questions about correct answers and common mistakes that occurred while completing the assignment.
 Last week while reviewing an assignment about adding fractions, my students led the discussion of what mistakes they may have made on their homework.
-I felt reassured knowing my kids were engaged and that the review session was directly addressing what they found confusing.
+I felt reassured knowing my kids were engaged, that they were exercising their critical thinking skills, and that the review session was directly addressing what they found confusing.